Designegycreatives/dev-to-hashnode-backup/cl2pmyfku01h6annv8reu3nfh.md

 1. #NUM! error - Occurs when:

-The given rate value is less than or equal to -1
-The given nper value is equal to 0
+ given rate value is less than or equal to -1 given nper value is equal to 0

 2. #VALUE! error - Occurs when any of the arguments provided are non-numeric.